 5.2.2 Hypotheses on the Belgian electricity demand

 The hourly total electrical load is forecasted for the next three winters.
-The construction of the consumption profile is also made for all the simulated countries and can be divided in 3 steps as shown in Figure 17.
+This is done for all the simulated countries.
+The construction process can be divided in 3 steps as shown in Figure 17.